guru-CAST/AIP_SnapshotCleaner/README.md

 ## Prerequisites
 The script is written in Python.
 Ensure that you have Python __3.6__ or above installed.
 It uses the following Python packages.
-Ensure these are installed using the Python __PIP__ command.
-PIP installs dependent packages, where needed.

 - requests
 - PyYAML

-Refer to [Installing Python Modules](https://docs.python.org/3.6/installing/) webpage for more information on how to install Python modules.
+Use the supplied ``requirements.txt`` file to install these dependent packages.
+To install these depenecies, use the pip command from the command prompt: ``pip -r requirements.txt``.

 ## First time setup
 1. Copy the files and folder into a folder named AIP_SnapshotCleaner.